SemParser: A Semantic Parser for Log Analysis: Methodology

-Semantic miner purposes to mine semantics on both the instance-level and the message-level.
-To acquire a set of explicit \textit{CI pairs}, \textit{concepts}, \textit{instances} within a log message, we model the task into two sub-problems, finding CI pairs and classifying each token into a type in $\{concept, instance, none\}$.
+Semantics miner aims to mine semantics on both the instance-level and the message-level.
+To acquire a set of explicit \textit{concepts}, \textit{instances} , and \textit{CI pairs} within a log message, we model the task into two sub-problems: finding CI pairs and classifying each token into a type in $\{concept, instance, none\}$.
 As shown in Figure~\ref{fig:framework}, an end-to-end model with three modules is proposed to solve the two sub-tasks simultaneously.
 First, a log message is fed into a \textit{Contextual Encoder} for acquiring context-based word representation.
 Then, the contextualized words are separately used in \textit{Pair Matcher} and a \textit{Word Scorer} for extracting CI pairs and determining the type of each word, respectively.
 As the total loss is the sum of the Pair Matcher loss and Word Scorer loss, the model is forced to learn from both sub-tasks jointly.
 We elaborate on the details of the three modules as below.